johnhforrest/metroidvania-observations/README.md

 - Dust follows the character when walking and also when jumping.
 Dynamic direction (i.e., it briefly curves mid-air)
 - Slower movement speed in town
 - Lots of environment to interact with (i.e., breakables, detritus).
 Impressive amount of objects that can be cut with the weapon
+- Press up to interact with environment (e.g., talk with NPC, enter a building)

 ## Engine
 ### Hollow Knight